-The BLM recommends increased flows of 7.0 cfs (4/16-6/30) based on R2Cross modeling analyses, biological expertise, and staff's water availability analysis.
+The BLM recommends increased flows of 13.0 cfs (4/16-6/30), and 3.0 cfs (7/1-7/31) based on R2Cross modeling analyses, biological expertise, and staff's water availability analysis.

-An increase of 7.0 cfs to the existing 5.0 cfs instream flow water right is recommended during the snowmelt runoff period, from April 16 through June 30.
-This recommendation is driven by the average velocity criteria.
+An increase of 13.0 cubic feet per second to the existing 7.0 cfs instream flow water right is recommended during the snowmelt runoff period, from April 16 through June 30.
+This recommendation is driven by the average depth criteria.
 This flow rate will assist in maintaining the native fish assemblage, by maintaining a sufficient amount of physical habitat during their spawning period.
-Appropriation of an additional 7.0 cfs would bring the total instream flow water right up to 12.0 cubic feet per second during April 16 to June 30 period.
+Appropriation of an additional 13.0 cfs would bring the total instream flow water right up to 20.0 cfs during the April 16 to June 30 period.